 After finishing his studies of composition at the Janáček conservatory in Ostrava he went on to study a degree in Composition in the class of Martin Smolka at Janáček Academy of Music and Performing Arts in Brno in 2004 where he has finished his PhD. in composition in 2014.
-In 2006 he was also studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
-From 2012 he studied at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in 2013.
+In 2006 he was studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
+In 2012 he studied composition at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in Los Angeles in 2013.

 In May 2011 he was invited to Frankfurt for a workshop with Ensemble Modern (Frank Zappa, Heiner Goebbles, etc.) and conductor-composer Peter Eötvös.
 Within the project „Myths-Nation-Identities“ he composed a piece called Mašín Gun (Seven Rituals for purging the Czech Lands from the Spirit of Communism) premiered by Ensemble Modern and Peter Eötvös at Musica Viva festival in Munich in 2012.
 The concert was recorded and broadcasted live at Munich Broadcasting (Bayerischer Rundfunk).

 In April 2011 he founded Dunami Ensemble and performed his opera-installation Eve and Lilith at NODO festival New Opera Days of Ostrava 2012.
-Dunami Ensemble consists of recognized Czech jazz, classical and experimental music players, composers and improvisators.
+Ensemble consist of recognized Czech jazz, classical and experimental music players composers and improvisators.
 In 2016 Dunami Ensemble performed another opera-installation composed by Chaloupka called Chata v Jezerní kotlině at festival Music Olomouc.
-The piece is scored for saxophone quartet and two boy sopranos.
+The piece is scored for saxophone quartett and two boy sopranos.
 In 2022 Dunami Ensemble performed his techno-optimistic flash-mob opera "Bachelor Party" for four saxophones and two sopranos.

-In 2014 he founded Kytarový Institut (Guitar Institute), a creative environment and private school for guitar-type instruments, composition and improvisation in Czech Republic.
+In 2014 he founded Kytarový Institut (Guitar Institute), a creative environment and private music institute for plucked string instruments, composition and improvisation.

 Janáček conservatory in Ostrava (2000–2004; graduate in composition; awarded recognition by the headmaster for the final composition)